hongjinhao/kidslink/README.md

 ## Project Overview

 This project represents a migration from a previous Wix-based site to a performant, custom solution.
-The primary goal is to provide a static, single-page experience that is identical to the original design but optimized for modern web standards.
+The primary goal is to provide a static, single-page experience that is identical to the original design but optimized for modern web standards and reducing cost (Wix costs USD$230/year)

 - **Live URL**: [www.kidslink.com.sg](https://www.kidslink.com.sg)
 - **Maintainer**: Jin Hao Hong